Elwira-W/PROJEKT-PROGRAMOWANIE/README.md

 # PROJEKT-PROGRAMOWANIE
 ENG version ---------------------------------------------------------

-Program created for a final project in programmin at university.
+Program created for a final project in programming at my university.

 It allows you to calculate four indicators: BMI (Body Mass Index), WHR (Waist Hip Ratio), caloric demand and ideal weight.